IncognitoQuack/Extensions/README.md

 ## Disclaimer

 This tool is provided for educational purposes only.
 The developer is **not responsible for any misuse or consequences arising from its use**.
-Use at **your own risk** only.
+Use at **your own risk** only. , and please ensure **compliance** with your **institution's policie**s and applicable laws. 😏

+## Note

+Ich habe die harte Arbeit gemacht, du drückst nur den Knopf - das Leben ist gut für dich! жесть